-I drive through the nearest suburb to get out of town in search of new hikes, and today I head west on Scholls Ferry Road through Beaverton.
+I also drive through the nearest suburb to get out of town in search of new hikes, and today I head west on Scholls Ferry Road through Beaverton.
 The tree canopy is sparse, as so many have been cut down to make room for people and buildings.
 I drive past seemingly endless vanilla neighborhoods, cookie cutter houses and condos, strip malls, fast food joints, chain stores, office buildings, and empty lots cleared for construction to come.
 To some it’s heaven I suppose, but for me, it’s not why I moved to Oregon.

 Then suddenly, as if crossing an invisible border, everything urban drops away, and it’s gorgeous wide open country – farms, forests, and the coast range beyond.
-It turns out this invisible line is real, and all this countryside is protected by something called The Oregon Urban Growth Boundary law, which, in an attempt to limit urban sprawl, controls what can be built, where.
+It turns out this invisible line is real, and all this countryside is protected by something called The Oregon Urban Growth Boundary law, which, in an attempt to limit urban sprawl, controls what can be built and where.
 Though the boundaries are regularly reviewed and even expanded, it does keep the lid on the creeping cities.
 I love the idea of a virtual chain link fence creating this exquisite landscape 20 minutes from my house.

 The scenery is breathtakingly simple, pristine in contrast.
 The late afternoon sun lowers, light filters gold through mutating clouds, fields and hills glow with shades of fall colors.
-I pass whimsically names farms, Bluebird Farm, Duyck’s Peachy Pig Farm, Lone Owl Farm, with handmade signs advertising fresh brown eggs or dried prunes, garlic and dill.
-Between vast fields a few vineyards stretch out, now a brilliant amber, small wineries and tasting rooms, a couple alpaca farms.
+I pass whimsically named farms, Bluebird Farm, Duyck’s Peachy Pig Farm, Lone Owl Farm, with handmade signs advertising fresh brown eggs or dried prunes, garlic and dill.
+Between vast fields, a few vineyards stretch out, now a brilliant amber, with small wineries and tasting rooms, and a couple alpaca farms.
 Enormous barns dot the landscape and look to be at least a hundred years old, some with signs of continued service, others crumbling and abandoned.
 A great place for a photo project if there was anywhere to pull over instead of a steep ditch on either side of the road.
 Hope I never break down here.

 Just outside, there’s a whiteboard for hikers to note the species they’ve spotted, encouraging me try to be more observant.
 Trails traverse 630 acres of swamps and ponds, greenery and shrubbery, tall trees, and bird habitats.
 Geese fly noisily overhead, no doubt discussing their day, making plans, giving directions, or inviting more geese to join them.
 It can’t be to ward off predators, as every predator around knows exactly where they are.